matdave/wakatime-modx/README.md

 ## Configuration

-1. Go to the Wakatime page in the MODX manager.
+1. Go to the WakaTime page in the MODX manager.
-2. Enter your API key from Wakatime.
+2. Enter your API key from WakaTime.
 3. Click on the "Test" button to verify the connection.
 4. If successful, change "Enabled" to "Yes".